 Stash is a micro-investing app that charges tiered, monthly subscription fees for its services.
 It’s a simple investment app that you can use to open a taxable brokerage account, retirement account, or custodial accounts.

-Through Stash, inventors purchase micro (or fractional) shares of ETFs and stocks.
+Through Stash, investors can invest in micro (or fractional) shares of ETFs and stocks.
 The ETFs are all thematically branded, making it easier to find investments you might be interested in.
 And besides self-directed investments, you can also use Stash to build a portfolio for you based on your financial goals.

-Stash Invest also has a banking feature that comes with a Stash Stock-Back Card, which earns you stock when you shop through one of its partner companies.
+Stash also has a banking1 feature that comes with a Stash Stock-Back® Card, which you can earn pieces of stock in the companies you shop at2.

 Paid non-client endorsement.
 See Apple App Store and Google Play reviews.
 View important disclosures.